-Against this background, Figure 24 shows profiles of the pressure-strain components relating to the normal stresses.
-One particularly interesting feature, linking the present considerations to the earlier discussion of $b{ij}$ , is the similarity of the energy-redistribution processes in the recirculation region and the zero-wall-shear jet.
-In both cases, this redistribution is from $\overline{vv}$ to both $\overline{uu}$ and $\overline{ww}$ .
-As the separated flow recovers, the energy-redistribution process becomes similar to the real wall jet, wherein the energy is transferred from $\overline{vv}$ and from $\overline{uu}$ to $\overline{ww}$ .
-Again, this links well with the previous observations on the behaviour of $b{ij}$ .
-In the latter case, a high level of $\overline{uu}$ is produced by the near-wall shear, and energy has to be removed from $\overline{uu}$ , so that all stresses are made to vanish at the wall (see [4] for more details).
-A point of difference between the wall jet and the recovery region lies in the near-wall variation of $\Phi{uu}$ .
-Specifically, this components features a distinct negative peak wall jet in the case of the wall jet, while this feature is absent in the recovery region of the backstep flow.
-This is likely to be linked to corresponding differences in the level of $\tilde{S}$ which is significantly higher in the wall jet, thus resulting in higher generation that needs to be compensated by an elevation of $\Phi{uu}$ .
+Against this background, Figure 25 shows profiles of the pressure-strain components relating to the normal stresses.
+One particularly interesting feature, linking the present considerations to the earlier discussion of b{ij} , is the similarity of the energy-redistribution processes in the recirculation region and the zero-wall-shear jet.
+In both cases, this redistribution is from \overline{vv} to both \overline{uu} and \overline{ww} .
+As the separated flow recovers, the energyredistribution process becomes similar to the real wall jet, wherein the energy is transferred from \overline{vv} and from \overline{uu} to \overline{ww} .
+Again, this links well with the previous observations on the behaviour of b{ij} .
+In the latter case, a high level of \overline{uu} is produced by the near-wall shear, and energy has to be removed from \overline{uu} , so that all stresses are made to vanish at the wall (see [7] for more details).
+A point of difference between the wall jet and the recovery region lies in the near-wall variation of Φ{uu} .
+Specifically, this components features a distinct negative peak in the case of the wall jet, while this feature is absent in the recovery region of the back-step flow.
+This is likely to be linked to corresponding differences in the level of \tilde{S} , which is significantly higher in the wall jet, thus resulting in a higher generation that needs to be compensated by an elevation of Φ{uu} .

-These similarities highlighted above suggest strongly that wall-blocking effects dominate over the wall-shear effects inside the recirculation region of the back-step flow.
+The similarities highlighted above suggest strongly that wall-blocking effects dominate over wall-shear effects inside the recirculation region of the back-step flow.
 In contrast, as the flow recovers, wall-shear effects exert a much greater influence, although the effects are not as strong as observed in the wall jet.
-As demonstrated by the present authors for the wall jets [4], the energy-redistribution is closely linked to structural features near the wall - in particular, the "splatting" of large-scale eddies onto the wall and the shielding and damping effected by the near-wall shear layer.
+As demonstrated by the present authors [7], the energy-redistribution in the wall jets is closely linked to structural features near the wall - in particular, the "splatting" of large-scale eddies onto the wall and the shielding and damping effected by the near-wall shear layer.